-The licentiate thesis shall be presented in English or Swedish at a public seminar on the Chalmers campus.
-The licentiate seminar shall take place during the period 25 August-21 December or 9 January-the Friday of the week before the Midsummer holiday and during normal working hours.
-If special circumstances exist, the Head of Department can decide to hold the seminar at another time or location.
+The seminar shall be held in English or Swedish and be a public seminar on Chalmers campus.
+Furthermore, the seminar shall take place during the period 25 August-21 December or 9 January-Friday, one week before the Midsummer holiday and during normal working hours.
+If special circumstances exist, the head of department can decide to hold the seminar at another time or location.